Liv Lisa Fries

-Liv Lisa Fries (born 31 October 1990 in Berlin) is a German actress who has appeared in several films and who gained an international following as the female lead Charlotte Ritter in the German TV series Babylon Berlin, which first premiered in 2017.
+Liv Lisa Fries (born 31 October 1990) is a German actress.
+She is best known internationally as the female lead Charlotte Ritter in the German TV series Babylon Berlin, which premiered in 2017, and has also appeared in several films, including Hinterland (2021) and From Hilde, With Love (2024).

 Early life and education

 Liv Lisa Fries was born on 31 October 1990 at the Charité hospital in Berlin.
 She was raised in the Berlin borough of Pankow.

 As an exchange student, Fries studied in Beijing.
 In addition to native German, she speaks English, French and Mandarin.

 After receiving her Abitur in 2010, Fries took advanced classes in philosophy and German, but dropped out as her career as an actress progressed.

 Career

 Fries wanted to become an actress when she was 14 years old after watching Léon: The Professional, because she was impressed by Natalie Portman's performance.
-After making her debut in 2005, Fries has gone on to appear in almost 40 acting roles, the majority of which have come in German films and TV series such as Zurich, Add a Friend, and The Wave.
+After making her debut in 2005, Fries has gone on to appear in many acting roles, the majority of which have come in German films and TV series such as Zurich, Add a Friend, and The Wave.
 Her first film role was in Atomised (2005) (German: Elementarteilchen); however, her role was cut from the film.
 She then appeared in 2006 in an episode of Schimanski, in which she played the female lead role.

 Fries performed in the German made-for-television film She Deserved It (2010) as an aggressive, frustrated teenager named Linda who tortures one of her peers.
 Fries said that during filming, she started feeling lonely and isolated, just like her character.

 In 2013, she starred in the German tragicomedy Zurich (original title Und morgen Mittag bin ich tot).
 She received critical acclaim for her performance as Lea, a young woman with cystic fibrosis.
 According to Fries, she prepared for the role by meeting with a patient with the disease, in addition to running up stairs while breathing through a straw.
 For her role, she was awarded the Bavarian Film Prize in 2013, the Max Ophüls Prize, a German Film Critics Award, and the German Director's Prize.